woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

   <br>Representation of augmented non-vehicle images.
 </p>

 After that, for each image in the databases `vehicle` and `non-vehicle` a feature vector is extracted.
 The data is split into shuffled training, validation and test sets so that these sets are composed as the set of car and non-car features (labels are given accordingly).
-Furthermore, feature vectors are standardize in order to have all the features in a similar range and ease training.
+Furthermore, feature vectors are standardized in order to have all the features in a similar range and ease training.

 After that a training with a classifier of your choice could be done.
 In order to have an idea of the classifier performance, we can make a prediction on the test set.
 Here the following classifier were examined:
   - Logistic Regression Classifier